 Travel destination Nepal is dream for those who want to be proud about being on top of the world and acclaim their pride for traveling to country of Buddha.

-Nepal is dream destination for those who want to take the privilege to be proud about being on the top of the world.
+Nepal is a dream destination for those who want to take the privilege to be proud about being on the top of the world.
 Who doesn’t want to acclaim their pride for traveling to a country where Buddha was born?

 It is definitely worth going to Nepal for countless varying reasons.
 Usually, globe trotters come to this beautiful nation to pursue trekking owing to its massive mountain peaks, but there are other places that should certainly not be overlooked.
 Nepal is a country which holds countless tourist attractions and unique travel experiences waiting to welcome tourists from around the globe.
 Travelers whose interests lie in other activities apart from walking and trekking, will surely enjoy their sojourn in this Himalayan country with abundant memories to take back home, which is worth your hard-earned bucks.